wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**

-- Press on Block settings
+- Press the Block settings or Link Settings icon.
 - Switch ON the option Open link in new tab

 **Expected Behavior**